Updated 16 February 2020

 The scheme provides discounted rates for electricity.
 More information on these rates is available here

-NT Seniors Recognition Scheme – the Seniors Recognition Scheme provides a $500 pre-paid card or a utility bill credit.
+NT Seniors Recognition Scheme – the Seniors Recognition Scheme provides a $500 pre-paid card to spend on a number of things including utility bills.
 The scheme is available to people who reside in the Northern Territory for 183 days or more each financial year, are Australian citizens or permanent residents, and are 65 years of age or older.
 More information on the scheme is available here

 Support by energy provider

 |Jacana Energy||More details||Payment extension|

 |Power & Water Corporation||More details||Payment extensions||Apply for a Payment Extension|